-Please do remember, if you are going to employ price discrimination tactics that some consumers are prone to pick up when their prices are being discriminated against and they soon start to believe the prices are ‘unfair’.
+Please do remember, if you are going to employ these tactics that some consumers are prone to pick up when their prices are being discriminated against and they soon start to believe the prices are ‘unfair’.

-So while price discrimination is legal, you must do it in the right way if you want it to work.
+So while this strategy is legal, you must do it in the right way if you want it to work.
 It works best for companies who have already built trust with their customer base, who understand they are still being treated fairly, despite the company maximizing their sales, and profits.

 Airline companies apply price discrimination based on your purchase history.

 1. First degree: Consumers are charged the maximum they’d be willing to pay for any given product.
 For example, auction or bidding sites, where one customer might pay lots more for a similar item, based on what they’re willing to pay.